 Create a Mood

-This fresh enclosed patio feels breezy, thanks to an abundance of potted plants, bright colors and patterns, and a cool blue ceiling.
-“Be mindful about the mood you want to create in each room, and make ceiling paint decisions based on how you want it to feel,” Woelfel says.
-The colored ceiling here melds seamlessly with its surrounding décor, making the space feel like a relaxing tropical destination.
+This fresh living room feels airy, thanks to an abundance of potted plants, bright colors and patterns, and a cool blue ceiling to match the walls.
+“Be mindful about the mood you want to create in each room and make ceiling paint decisions based on how you want it to feel,” Woelfel says.
+The colored ceiling here melds seamlessly with its surrounding décor, making the space feel like a relaxing bohemian destination.
 Determine what mood you want to evoke in a space in your home that needs a refresh, and use a colored ceiling to establish the atmosphere you’ve imagined.

 Don't Be Afraid to Contrast

-A charcoal ceiling contrasts against the bright white walls of this small bedroom and plays up the dark gray comforter, bringing the elements together and creating depth.
+A soft blue, gray ceiling contrasts against the bright white walls of this dining room, creating a sense of depth and expansion in the contained space.
 “A touch of color on the ceiling can help create height in small spaces—and if you don’t love the finished look, it’s easy to repaint.”
-Don’t be afraid of dark colors in your bedroom.
-You can lighten the space with a bright rug and botanical greenery.
-The white shade of the overhead light here also works to bring the darks and lights of this room together harmoniously.
+Don’t be afraid of a little contrast.
+Here, the blue ceiling almost replicates the sky, making this enclosed space feel more like an alfresco dining area.

 “There’s really no room where a painted ceiling wouldn’t work, but if you’re feeling uncertain about using color on the ‘fifth wall,’ start in a small space,” Woelfel suggests.
-What better place to test out a colored ceiling than in a chic walk-in closet?
-This small space feels ever expanding due to the dark ceiling that starts just above the crown molding of the entryways.
-Add a dramatic chandelier and a mirror, and your closet will be complete.
+This small nook feels ever expanding due to the dark ceiling that starts just above the crown molding of the walls.
+You can also always lighten the space with bright accessories like this white table or crown molding.

-Woelfel recommends using rich, daring shades to create dimension and drama.
-This living room is definitely dramatic.
-The cobalt blue stands in contrast to bright accent pieces like an orange pillow, a pink patterned rug, and multicolored chairs.
-The natural light from the large windowed doors coupled with the powerful colored ceiling makes the room seem expansive.
+Woelfel recommends trying out different color pairings to really understand how light will affect the space.
+The natural light from the large window in this bedroom coupled with the powerful colored ceiling makes the room seem effortlessly bright.
 “I recommend trying a few pairings out and painting large swaths so you can get a sense of how the lighting will affect the color throughout the course of a day.”
-Test out a dramatic blue for an otherwise bright and well-lit room to see if this look works in your home.
+Test out a soft pink hue in a well-lit room to see if this look works in your home.

 This colorful living room melds so many different elements that you almost don’t notice the pure black ceiling, which manages to simultaneously stop the white walls in their tracks while expanding the fifth wall to an almost infinite height.
 According to Woelfel, picking a color all depends on the look you are trying to achieve.
 This black ceiling adds to the edgy décor of this eclectic living room.
 It’s just one of the many unexpected elements that work to pull the unique space together.
 Going for a distinct look?
 Try a defining black paint on the ceiling to pull together disparate pieces.